tltrus/GAMES/README.md

 # Billiard. part 1

 C# game without full functions.
+Can be modified (ball falling to holes).

 - Youtube: